NG-ZORRO/ng-zorro-antd-mobile/docs/customize-theme.en-US.md

 We are using [Less](http://lesscss.org/) as the development language for styling.
 A set of less variables are defined for each design aspect that can be customized to your needs.

-> You can use the theme define file of react version in ng-zorro-antd-mobile too.
+> You can use the theme definition file of react version in ng-zorro-antd-mobile too.

 ### Customize theme with schematics